 FP 610 Benefits, Compensation and Retirement (3 credits)

-Considers the current state of compensation, benefits and retirement planning.
+This course considers the current state of compensation, benefits and retirement planning.
 To gain a comprehensive understanding of these evolving topics, students examine the key types of benefits, compensation and retirement programs, including a complete survey of the rules that govern the principal areas of each program and the history of each.
 The course addresses the impact of these programs on both the employer and the employee.
-Explores which compensation and benefits plans are best, depending on an individual's financial position.
-Covers the basic rules of the Internal Revenue Code, ERISA, and the effects of other areas such as securities, family and bankruptcy law.
+It explores which compensation and benefits plans are best, depending on an individual's financial position.
+The course covers the basic rules of the Internal Revenue Code, ERISA, and the effects of other areas such as securities, family and bankruptcy law.